jon-jacky/Piety/BRANCH.md

 here in the *rewrite* branch, to simplify the code and improve its organization and clarity.

-This *master* branch and the *version1* tag contain the original Piety system described here in *Piety/README.md*.
+The *master* branch and the *version1* tag contain the original Piety system described in *Piety/README.md*.
 It might be quite a while before the code in *rewrite* provides equivalent functionality to the code in *master*.